-You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.
-Acts 1:8b
+"You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
+Acts 1:8

-In light of these statistics, it is clear that there exists a great need for the proclamation of Good News of Jesus Christ in Arlington County.
+In light of these realities, it is clear that there exists a great need for the proclamation of the Good News of Jesus Christ in Arlington County.
 This gospel proclamation, the proclamation of an extraordinary salvation through Jesus Christ, takes place through ordinary means and ordinary people.

 Because the gospel has ramifications on every part of life and we are called to be a light to the communities in which we live, we support ministries within our own community.
 We're not only happy to support these ministries financially, but we're also happy to encourage our members to be more deeply involved with them week in and week out.
 While these outreach activities are important, the most important outreach activity is the proclamation of God’s Word, especially preaching the gospel to those who do not know that Jesus Christ lived a perfect life and died on the cross to bring forgiveness of sins to all who repent and believe.